insanelydeepak/cloverHDA/README.md

       6 - Cirrus Logic Laptop's: CS4213 and CS4210

 ###  [Troubleshooting :](https://raw.githubusercontent.com/insanelydeepak/cloverHDA/master/TroubleShoot/Troubleshoot Reporting.md)
-    1. Repair Permission using EasyKexPro or other tool you like Restart , if still not getting sound devices then : please report with Requested files
+       Repair Permission using EasyKexPro or other tool you like Restart , if still not getting sound devices then :
+       [please report with Requested files] (https://raw.githubusercontent.com/insanelydeepak/cloverHDA/master/TroubleShoot/Troubleshoot Reporting.md)

 This kext is based on  [PikeRAlpha's DummyHDA method](https://pikeralpha.wordpress.com/2013/12/17/new-style-of-applehda-kext-patching/) and Clover Patches on fly  method's